 Frequently Asked Questions

-Last Updated - March 2024.
-Each academic year provides an opportunity for us to reflect and improve on how Aquinas Columbus operates.
+Last Updated - November 2024.
+Each academic year provides an opportunity for us to reflect and improve on how Aquinas Columbus Homeschool Community operates.
 We reserve the right to improve and change as we go along.
 Check back for updates.

 We meet on Tuesdays and Thursdays at a Roman Catholic Church in the Columbus, Ohio area.
 Our days run from around 9:15 am to 3:00 pm.